visit-dav/visit/src/doc/dev_manual/pr_create.rst

 No Reviewers (owners only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If your changes are localized and you have satsified all the testing requirements and you are confident in the correctness of your changes (where correctness is measured by both the correctness of your code for accomplishing the desired task and the correctness of *how* you implemented the code according to VisIt's standard practices) then you may merge the PR without a reviewer *after* the CI tests pass.
+If your changes are localized and you have satsified all the testing requirements and you are confident in the correctness of your changes (where correctness is measured by both the correctness of your code for accomplishing the desired task and the correctness of *how* you implemented the code according to VisIt_'s standard practices) then you may merge the PR without a reviewer *after* the CI tests pass.

 One reviewer
 ~~~~~~~~~~~~

-If your changes have a broader impact or you are working in an area of VisIt with which you are not familiar or you are changing existing behavior, then you should add a reviewer.
+If your changes have a broader impact or you are working in an area of VisIt_ with which you are not familiar or you are changing existing behavior, then you should add a reviewer.

 If you are not an owner, then you must always have at least one reviewer, even if you satisfy the guidelines for the "No Reviewers" case.